-Everytime I listen to this late kwaito banger I feel like a teenager again.
-Spokes H is probably my favourite kwaito-artist.
-I was very lucky to find the album in a CD-store in Braamfontein yesterday.
+Everytime I listen to this kwaito classic, I feel like a teenager again.
+Spokes H is undeniably my favourite kwaito-artist.
+I was very lucky to find the album in a CD-store in Braamfontein, Johannesburg.

 Kamazu – Indiba Kabani (1991)

-I just love everything I heard from Kamazu.
-This album is his take on house music and has appeared in many DJ-sets around the globe lately.
-He also has done some excellent bubblegum and kwaito material.
+I just love everything I have heard from Kamazu.
+This album is an experimentation with house music and has appeared on many DJ-sets around the globe.

 Volcano – Vanonyana Lava (1993)

-After having dominated the 80’s with plenty of bubblegum, Volcano went on with the album Tshigubu Tshanga.
-Among other things the album contained this kwaito influenced pearl.
+After having dominated the 80’s with bubblegum, Volcano went on to produced the album Tshigubu Tshanga, which has more of a house flavour.

 Emotion – Give Me The Feeling (1987)

-Like the opening song of the list, this last track is produced by Sidwell Duda.
-That is about as much as I know on this song.
+This track is produced by Sidwell Duda.
 It was released on a maxi with one other track on the b-side.
 Both of the tracks are very groovy.

 Simon will be playing at Agog Gallery (Maboneng) on 22 November (19h00).

-Simon is looking for South African releases of bubblegum and kwaito on vinyl and CD and is will be very interested in seeing your record collection.
-If you have any records or information for his research he can be contacted on:
+Simon is looking for South African bubblegum and kwaito releases on vinyl and CD, and is also interested in seeing your record collection.
+If you have any records or information for his research, contact him on:

 Facebook: Simon Lundsgaard